New p-adic hypergeometric functions and syntomic regulators: -adic polygamma functions

-where $L_p(s,\chi)$ is the $p$-adic $L$-function and $\omega$ is the Teichm\"uller character. \end{lem} \begin{pf} This is well-known to experts as {\it Coleman's formula}.
-We give a self-contained and straightforward proof for convenience of the reader, because the author does not find a suitable literature (note that \eqref{p-zeta-def-eq1} is not included in \cite[I, (3)]{C-dlog}).
+where $L_p(s,\chi)$ is the $p$-adic $L$-function and $\omega$ is the Teichm\"uller character. \end{thm} \begin{pf} We give a self-contained and straightforward proof for convenience of the reader, because the author does not find a suitable literature (note that \eqref{p-zeta-def-eq1} is not covered by \cite[I, (3)]{C-dlog}).

 We first show \eqref{p-zeta-def-eq1} in case $r=-m$ with $m\in \Z_{\geq1}$.
 Note that $\ln_{-m}^{(p)}(x)$ is a rational function.
-More precisely let
+More precisely, let

 then $\ln_{-m}^{(p)}(x)=\ln_{-m}(x)-p^m\ln_{-m}(x^p)$.
 Therefore